Healthy Homes Assessment Upper Hutt

 Upper Hutt Moisture Ingress & Drainage

-Rental properties should be equipped with efficient drainage to get rid of the stormwater and surface waters and groundwater, with an appropriate outfall or runoff.
-Making sure that the water has a place to go, and that it doesn’t sit beneath buildings is a vital aspect of keeping your property dry.
+Rental properties need to have effective drainage to get rid of the stormwater and surface waters, and ground water, which includes an appropriate outfall or runoff.
+Making sure that the water has a place to go, and also that it isn’t allowed to remain beneath buildings is an essential part of keeping your property dry.

-Alongside an irrigation system to stop water ingress, if the apartment has an enclosed gap between your flooring and ground, a ground water barrier should be put in place if it’s reasonably practicable to install it.
+In addition to an irrigation system to stop the ingress of moisture, if your rental has an enclosed gap between floorboards and soil, a ground-water barrier must be installed if it is reasonably practicable to do so.

-A ground moisture barrier is typically a polythene sheet laid over the ground to prevent any moisture in the ground from entering the structure.
-It also helps prevent from causing damage to the flooring insulation.
+Ground moisture barriers are typically a sheet of polythene that is placed over the ground to stop any moisture that is present in the ground from accumulating into the property.
+It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection